 This shrine was created in December 2015, and revamped in August 2017 as part of the Flower Garden Layout Marathon hosted at The Rose Keep.
-The previous layout can be viewed at Memory Prison, technical notes on the shrine itself at oubliette.nu.
+A documentation of its creation process can be found at Song Cradle, the network’s repository.
+The previous layout can be viewed at Memory Prison.

 This was originally meant to be a one page shrine, as Idike’s appearance is very short, and the series is quite casual, which is not something I would usually analyze in so many words.
 As I put this together, however, my love for Idike and fairy tales took over, and demanded to be given the space it requires to fully unfold.
 In the end, I am surprised myself how much there was to say about a subject so short-lived, and am glad that this old love of mine is safely archived in my own words at long last.
 With this, a long-standing wish has been fulfilled: I briefly ran a fanlisting to Idike around 2005/06, with plans to expand once more confident in my language skills.